CERES-RUB/academic-skills/07_Literature_Administration.md

 An important piece of work is taken off your hands if you leave the formatting of literature lists to the literature administration.
 This has several advantages:

--It is much faster,
+- It is much faster,

--the same literature list can easily be output in a completely different format,
+- the same literature list can easily be output in a completely different format,

--one avoids careless mistakes and inconsistencies.
+- one avoids careless mistakes and inconsistencies.

 For this purpose, the programs usually provide a selection of ready-made formatting rules; if desired, you can create your own.